mbdata/schulich_achievements/README.md

 # Schulich Innovations and Recognition

+This is a conversion of a [PowerPoint presentation]() to various time-series charts.
 The following work was done:

 1) The PPT file was scanned for information and converted to a comma separated file (https://github.com/mbdata/schulich_achievements/blob/master/data/schulich_achievements.csv)